DataDog/documentation/content/en/network_monitoring/devices/netflow.md

 | Device Namespace | Namespace of the device. |
 | Device Vendor | Vendor of the device. |

-### Flow Details
+### Flow details

-Represents characteristics of the network flow.
+The following fields represent characteristics of the network flow.

 | Field Name | Field Description |
 |---|---|